aioz-ai/air-blogs-cms/guides/computer-vision/cars_anomaly_dect.md

 I have introduced a simple system for traffic anomaly detection proposed by [1].
 While the system is simple conceptually, it is clear that this requires a lot of effort in fine-tuning and engineering, and in the worst-case scenario, such as the context is too hard for the vehicle detection network to work, or the data is too unfit for GAN training, this system will immediately fall apart.
 However, it is worth noting that this is the first step for anomaly detection, and with the improvement of computer vision recently, we can positively hope that this system will work in real scenarios soon.

 ## References
-[1] Tran et al., &#34;iTASK - Intelligent Traffic Analysis Software Kit,&#34; 2020 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), 2020, pp. 2607-2616, doi: 10.1109/CVPRW50498.2020.00314.
+[1] Tran et al., &#34;iTASK - Intelligent Traffic Analysis Software Kit; 2020 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), 2020, pp. 2607-2616, doi: 10.1109/CVPRW50498.2020.00314.

 [2] Shaoqing Ren, Kaiming He, Ross Girshick, and Jian Sun.
 2015.
 Faster R-CNN: towards real-time object detection with region proposal networks.
 In Proceedings of the 28th International Conference on Neural Information Processing Systems - Volume 1 (NIPS&#39;15).
-MIT Press, Cambridge, MA, USA, 91�99.
+MIT Press, Cambridge, MA, USA, 9199.

 [3] Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., ... &amp; Bengio, Y. (2014).
 Generative adversarial nets.
 Advances in neural information processing systems, 27.